SoftBank investigates shareholder campaign to oust executive

 - Bellevue software maker Smartsheet to go public, files for $100 million IPO

-Earlier, SoftBank said an investigation into allegations against Arora that were raised in letters from a law firm claiming to represent shareholders found no wrongdoing.
+In 2016, SoftBank said an investigation at that time into allegations against Arora that were raised in letters from a law firm claiming to represent shareholders found no wrongdoing.

+Arora had led Softbank’s growing investments in Asia, especially in India, during his time at the company.

+When Son announced Arora’s departure, he said he had decided to stay on at the top at least for another decade.